 The Library of Congress classification system uses call numbers beginning with KGN to identify Cuban legal materials.
-Searching OSCAR by Call Number for KGN indicates that the Heafey Law Library has limited information in print about contemporary Cuban law.
+Searching OSCAR by Call Number for KGN indicates that the Mabie Law Library has limited information in print about contemporary Cuban law.

 However, there is information about Cuba in the law library in multijurisdictional looseleafs shelved on the second floor of the law library (Constitutions of the Countries of the World, World Patent Law and Practice, etc.) or in the Reference Collection (Modern Legal Systems Cyclopedia, International Encyclopedia of Comparative Law).